 Hear the sound of the Type 77-B voiced by Tom Booth.

 Mr. Cousineau observes:

-This microphone’s elegant and dramatic black-and-chrome art deco design was the first of the iconic pill-shaped designs that followed the artillery-shell-shaped monster that was the original Type 77-A. The Type 77-B and its descendants (the 77-B1, 77-C, 77-C1, 77-D and the 77-DX) have become the universal icon for classic microphone design recognized throughout the world.
+This microphone’s elegant, dramatic black-and-chrome art deco style was the first of the iconic pill-shaped designs that followed the artillery-shell-shaped monster that was the original Type 77-A. The Type 77-B and its descendants (the 77-B1, 77-C, 77-C1, 77-D and the 77-DX) have become the universal icon for classic microphone design recognized throughout the world.

 The original Type 77-B was significantly smaller than previous RCA designs due to improvements in the magnetic materials used for the large permanent magnets required by all ribbon microphone designs.

-The RCA 77-B was first introduced in 1937 and only a few were manufactured until it was replaced by the Type 77-B1.
+The RCA 77-B was introduced in 1937.
+Only a few were manufactured until it was replaced by the Type 77-B1.

 Like its predecessor the Type 77-A, the 77-B was unusual in that it featured two different types of ribbons in series with each other: One was a velocity ribbon, and the other was a pressure ribbon.
 RCA claimed that the combination of the two types of ribbons resulted in a perfect cardioid pattern and more uniform frequency response.
 The next version in the series, the Type 77-C, featured a switch that allowed selecting between one or the other or both ribbons.

 “The RCA Uni-Directional Microphone of entirely new design.
 Uses the exclusive RCA principle of two ribbons (one pressure activated, one velocity activated) in series, to obtain a nearly perfect cardioid pattern and uniform frequency response.
 This is an excellent microphone that assures good pick-ups under high reverberatory conditions.
 Particularly good for stage use.
 Picks up all sounds from the stage, excluding audience and house noises. $130.”